HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `function`

-Called when a button `skip` is pressed. `ls` is label studio instance.
+Called when the `skip` button is pressed. `ls` is label studio instance.

 #### Example